 The performance of an Investee Company may be highly dependent on its management team as well as other factors or circumstances beyond its control.
 An Investee Company may perform poorly after an investment is made by a PE Fund (such as a Portfolio PE Fund) in such Investee Company due to factors or circumstances affecting such Investee Company (for example, weak management, intense competition, inadequate financing or disruptive market or industry conditions).
+As mentioned earlier, the COVID-19 pandemic could be one of the reasons why markets or industries may be disrupted.
 There can be no assurance that any investment made by such PE Fund in an Investee Company will be successful.

-Performance of Investee Companies could be impacted by political, social-economical and other market-related factors development in the securities or financial markets might have an adverse impact on some or all of the investments held by such Portfolio PE Fund in Investee Companies, which may impede the ability of the Investee Companies to perform under or refinance their existing obligations, or impair such Portfolio PE Fund's ability to effectively exit its investment on favourable terms.
+Performance of Investee Companies could be impacted by political, social-economical and other market-related factors

+Investee Companies of Portfolio PE Funds may be sensitive to movements in the overall economy, changes in laws, currency exchange controls, changes in national and international political and socio-economic circumstances, or in the Investee Companies' industrial or economic sectors.
+A recession, sustained downturn in the global economy (or any particular segment thereof) or adverse development in the geopolitical landscape or the securities or financial markets might have an adverse impact on some or all of the investments held by such Portfolio PE Fund in Investee Companies, which may impede the ability of the Investee Companies to perform under or refinance their existing obligations, or impair such Portfolio PE Fund's ability to effectively exit its investment on favourable terms.
 These could, in turn, affect the performance and profitability of investments in such Portfolio PE Fund.
 For instance, the contraction of the high yield bond market or the IPO market may limit the exit strategies available to a Portfolio PE Fund with respect to its investments in Investee Companies.
 Any of these factors may lead to an adverse impact on the Portfolio PE Fund's investments in such Investee Companies which might, in turn, affect the performance of the Portfolio PE Fund itself.